oweitman/ioBroker.vis-mapwidgets/README.md

 This data contains sample configurations for all elements, which are displayed on a map in the Frankfurt area.

-For all configurations, the principle is that only the minimum amount of information is required to display an element.
+For all configurations, the principle is that only the mandatory amount of information is required to display an element.

 The assignment of the individual attributes is described below: